 Customer deposits form a significant part of the Group's overall funding.
 The Group places considerable importance on the stability of these deposits, which is achieved through the Group's retail and corporate banking activities and by maintaining depositor confidence in the Group's capital strength.
-In order to lengthen the duration of the funding, the Group issues certificates of deposit with different maturities from time to time.
+The Group also issues certificates of deposit with different maturities from time to time.
 Interbank markets are also accessed for the purposes of providing additional funding, maintaining a regular presence in local money markets and optimising asset and liability maturities.